Paris Travel Guide

 | Arc de Triomphe | Late evening | Recommended | 1–1.5 hrs | 8th (Right Bank) | Flexible |

-Note: crowd levels vary by season, weather, and school holidays.
-Use this as a planning baseline.
+Timing can vary with weather, season, and school holidays, but this is a strong planning baseline.

 Le Marais + Île de la Cité